How to Study the Bible

 Hebrews 4:12 ESV

 NOTE: Something very important that I have learned is to look up everything you can on the subjects from within the Scriptures.
 Search within the Bible for the answer, not someone’s opinion.
-I discourage anyone looking at commentary.
+I discourage anyone from looking at commentary because it can confuse what the Scripture is saying.

 26 I write these things to you about those who are trying to deceive you.
 27 But the anointing that you received from him abides in you, and you have no need that anyone should teach you.
 But as his anointing teaches you about everything, and is true, and is no lie—just as it has taught you, abide in him.